noriakis/q2-pathway/README.md

     --o-visualization vis_output
 ```

-`kegg` module is implemented for visualization of KEGG PATHWAY images colored by the statistics calculated from comparing the categorical variables in the metadata.`
+`kegg` module is implemented for visualization of KEGG PATHWAY images colored by the statistics calculated from comparing the categorical variables in the metadata.
+The plugin uses `pykegg` to produce the images.

 ```shell
 qiime pathway kegg \